Tereshchenko Diamond

 The Tereshchenko Diamond, sometimes known as the Tereshchenko Blue, is a 42.92 carat diamond of blue colour that is cut in the pear shape.
 The diamond is rare, belonging to the Type IIb diamond, and believed to originate from India.
 The Tereshchenko diamond is the second biggest blue diamond in the world.
 Shaped by Cartier for a private order by the Tereshchenko family, the diamond is in the rare Type IIb diamond.

 History

 India

 Like the Hope Diamond, the blue diamond "Tereshchenko" was found in India, near Golconda, in Kollur mine in the Guntur district of Andhra Pradesh (which at the time was part of the Golconda kingdom), in the seventeenth century.

 Ukraine (Russian Empire period)

 The original owner of the diamond is the Tereshchenko family.

-The diamond weighed 150 carats before the cut and was secretly brought from India especially for Mykhailo Tereshchenko.
-The "Tereshchenko Diamond" is the world's largest blue diamond and is the second largest diamond to the "Hope", which belonged to the French crown.
-However, after the French Revolution, the diamond went to England and the United States.
-This blue diamond was cut in France in 1673, it weighed 67 carats and was also referred to a very rare Type IIb diamond.
-After the cut the blue diamond "Hope" weighed 44 carats.
+Mikhail Tereshchenko (1886-1956), then one of the richest men on earth, met Marguerite Noë in Monaco.
+Their first son was born in 1913.
+For the occasion, he commissioned all stone dealers to find the most unique and most beautiful stone for the mother of his child.
+He bought the Tereshchenko Diamond, secretly smuggled from India, for a hefty sum.